1 8

 Our dress code should be similar to the requirements at your studio.
 If you do not have an element use a similar alternative.
 No costumes will need to be purchased.

-Ballet, Pointe, Variations, and similar classes:
+Ballet, Arpino Repertoire, Pointe and similar classes:

 Option 1: Plain black leotard.
 Convertible pink/skin tone tights.
 Pink/skin tone ballet shoes.
 Pink/skin tone pointe shoes if applicable.